doktordirk/aurelia-authentication-loopback-sample/doc/client.md

 ### customer/*

 Uses aurelia-api for CRUD.
-Since we configured in `authConfig.js` with `httpInterceptor:true` and the configureEndpoints:['auth'], the authorization token is added to all request.
+Since we configured in `authConfig.js` with `httpInterceptor: true` and the configureEndpoints:['auth'], the authorization token is added to all request.
 Users can only edit their own customers as defined in `/common/models/user.json`.